lootup-team/nestjs-core/README.md

 ## Description

 Seamless asynchronous local storage management using the NodeJS Async Local Storage.
-This package is designed as a core component for the `gedai` project, and offers plug-and-play functionality, empowering developers to effortlessly integrate asynchronous local storage into their applications.
+This package is designed as a core component for the `gedai` project (currently supported by the `lootup` project), and offers plug-and-play functionality, empowering developers to effortlessly integrate asynchronous local storage into their applications.

 ## Getting Started